frugalware/fvbe/readme.txt

 the installation commences.
 If you choose to use `noformat`, then the existing filesystem will be reused.
 This is only advised if you know what you are doing.

+== Install Module

+If you are installing from FVBE, then your installation will be limited to whatever package groups were provided with the ISO you downloaded and no packages will be downloaded.
+If the ISO did not come with any packages then all major package groups are available for download.

+If you are installing from an existing installation, then the installer will use your existing package cache.
+It will download a new database, thus a network connection is required even if your cache is complete.

+== Postconfig Module

+This module will prompt you for various configuration details it requires from you.
+It should not require any further details here.